mguerrerouaslp/TipoData_mx/README.md

 ## Acknowledgments

-Special thanks to the Typography community (AMT) Mexican Association of Typography for their support and resources to create this database.
+Special thanks to the University Autonomus of San Luis Pootsi and the Typography community (AMT) Mexican Association of Typography for their support and resources to create this database.